-This is a purely civil injunction, available in the county court for adults and the youth court for 10 to 17 year olds.
-It will allow a wide range of agencies, including the police, local councils and social landlords to deal quickly with anti-social individuals, nipping behaviour in the bud before it escalates.
+This is a purely civil injunction, available in the county court for adults and the youth court for 10 to 17-year olds.
+It allows a wide range of agencies, including the police, local councils and social landlords to deal quickly with anti-social individuals, nipping behaviour in the bud before it escalates.

 Part 2 – Criminal Behaviour Orders

-This will be available following a conviction for any criminal offence and can address the underlying causes of the behaviour through new, positive requirements.
-Breach will be a criminal offence with a maximum penalty of up to five years in prison for adults.
-It will demonstrate to the offender and the community the seriousness of the breach.
+This is available following a conviction for any criminal offence and can address the underlying causes of the behaviour through new, positive requirements.
+Breach is a criminal offence with a maximum penalty of up to five years in prison for adults.
+It demonstrates to the offender and the community the seriousness of the breach.

 Part 3 – Dispersal Powers

-This will enable officers to require a person who has committed, or is likely to commit, ASB to leave a specified area and not return for up to 48 hours.
+This enables officers to require a person who has committed, or is likely to commit, ASB to leave a specified area and not return for up to 48 hours.

 This part is split into three Chapters covering Community Protection Notices, Public Spaces Protection Orders and Closure orders.
-These new powers will be faster, more effective and available to more agencies to use to tackle a whole range of place-specific anti-social and criminal behaviour.
+These new powers are faster, more effective and available to more agencies to use to tackle a whole range of place-specific anti-social and criminal behaviour.

 Part 5 – Recovery of Possession of dwelling-houses: Anti-Social Behaviour grounds

 Anti-social behaviour can have a negative impact on neighbourhoods and communities.
 Social landlords have a key role in tackling anti-social behaviour.
-Provisions in the Bill introduce a new ground for possession to speed up the process in the most serious cases of anti-social behaviour bringing faster relief to victims and communities.
+Provisions in the Anti- Social Behaviour Act introduced a ground for possession to speed up the process in the most serious cases of anti-social behaviour bringing faster relief to victims and communities.

 Part 6 – Local involvement and accountability

-The new Community Remedy will give victims of low-level crime and anti-social behaviour a say in the punishment of the offender out of court, whilst the Community Trigger will give victims of persistent anti-social behaviour the right to demand action where they feel that their problems have not been dealt with.
+The Community Remedy gives victims of low-level crime and anti-social behaviour a say in the punishment of the offender out of court, whilst the Community Trigger gives victims of persistent anti-social behaviour the right to demand action where they feel that their problems have not been dealt with.

 Return to the main page of the Anti-social Behaviour Crime and Police Act